-Let us rather examine, each for himself or herself, how by our own thoughts we erred in the past and how our lack of charity helped to bring about conditions which we deplore and have
+Let us rather examine, each for himself or herself, how by our own thoughts we erred in the past and how our lack of charity helped to bring about conditions which we deplore and have reason to fear.

+Feason to fear.
 Easter is a good moment to indulge in a little chat with one's self.
 Nature, as stated, contrives to make us feel better and more optimistic and it is, therefore, easier, to feel more charitable too.
 A fairly long experience teaches me that it is difficult to keep resolutions, whether they be New-Year's resolution or those made at any other time.
-But I argue, the mere fact of making tear's resolution or those made at any other time.
+But L argue, the mere fact of making there is resolution or those made at any other time.
 But, I argue, the mere fact of making resolutions is a sign of grace, because in order to make a resolution you have to examine yourself and find out what is required.
 And that, in itself is a wholesome operation, bound to help.